Recently, I got a comment on one of my previous articles titled "The Rivalry Between Latin American Countries" that you can check out here.

 If that isn't the case and the islands remain profitable in the long term, then I'd let Greater Peru keep them.

-However, that article cited before as you can see here, brought up an interesting idea that you can see below:
+For example, that article cited before by Expat Chronicles brought up an interesting idea that you can see below: